Immigration and Criminal Law

 Convictions Casuse Statute as an Inadmissible Alien

 Certain convictions might cause an individual to be inadmissible for lawful permanent residence in the United States under INA Section 212(a)(2) and 8 U.S.C.
-Section 1182(a)(2) which provides for certain types of aliens who are ineligible for admission or visas.
+Section 1182(a)(2) provides for certain types of aliens who are ineligible for admission or visas.

 Many individuals do not realize the consequence of the conviction until after the individual files a Form I-485 Application to Register Permanent Residence of Adjust Status with the United States Citizenship and Immigration Services Bureau of the United States Department of Homeland Security.
 The Form I-485 allows for an immigration visa to be immediately available at the time of the application subject to the individual being admissible to the United States for permanent residence.

-However, if the individual has a certain type of criminal conviction, then the Form I-495 Application to Register Permanent Residence or Adjust Status will be denied because the individual is found to be inadmissible to the United States for permanent residence.
+As explained by an immigration attorney in Texas, if the individual has a certain type of criminal conviction, then the Form I-495 Application to Register Permanent Residence or Adjust Status will be denied because the individual is found to be inadmissible to the United States for permanent residence.
 See Section 212(a)(2) and 8 U.S.C.
 Section 1182(a)(2).

 Convictions Causing Status as a Deportable Aliens

-With respect to immigration consequences to an alien the Immigration and Nationality Act defines the term “conviction” under INA Section 101(a)(48)(A) and 8 U.S.C.
+With respect to immigration consequences to an alien, the Immigration and Nationality Act defines the term “conviction” under INA Section 101(a)(48)(A) and 8 U.S.C.
 Section 1101(a)(48)(A).
 In this context, the term “conviction” includes either a formal finding or judgment of guilt entered by the trial court or any case in which adjudication was withheld under the following circumstances:

 - the alien entered a plea of no contest, nolo contendere or guilty; the alien has admitted sufficient facts to warrant a finding of guilt; or a jury or judge found the alien guilty of the offense; and